 “One thing I’ve learned about art is that, it’s not perfect.
 It doesn’t have to be a flawless masterpiece.
 I’m not perfect, we’re not perfect… but right here, right now… is perfect.
 It’s a masterpiece.” ― Jac Prescott Winged Victory of Samothrace also called the Nike of Samothrace| Musée du Louvre – – –Aphrodite, Venus… Read More Masterpiece

 Summer is here!
 As I feel the sweat over my brow I wonder how warm and long the days ahead will be.
-But hey, this is the season when laziness finally finds respectability :-) “Summer, after all, is a time when wonderful things can happen to quiet people.
-For those few months, you’re not required… Read More Change before you have to
+But hey, this is the season when laziness finally finds respectability “Summer, after all, is a time when wonderful things can happen to quiet people.
+For those few months, you’re not required to… Read More Change before you have to

 Here’s about a wonderful day I spent in Kolkota, a city that at the first glance looks like she’s got trapped in a time warp (as if you’ve just stepped into a theater set of a 1950s play).
 But spend a day here, stand and stare, unfold, and she’ll soon hook you with her myriad of culture and heritage.… Read More A day in the city of joy